Don’t parent alone!

 Membership

-CommonSpace is member-supported.
-Families help care for the space so it stays affordable, clean, and community-owned in spirit.For security and accountability purposes, only registered members will have access to CommonSpace, but are welcome to bring a guest family up to 1x a month.
+CommonSpace is volunteer-run and member-supported.
+Families help care for the space so it stays affordable, clean, and community-owned in spirit.All member families take on ONE closing shift during the course of a year (a 15-30m commitment!), and all member families are invited and encouraged to attend our toy cleanouts 2x annually.For security and accountability purposes, only registered members will have access to CommonSpace, but are welcome to bring a guest family up to 1x a month.
 New members will be asked to sign a code of conduct and liability waiver/photo release form, as well as select a time to attend a brief new member orientation upon initial registration.

 Interested in visiting the space before you commit?